 Which Chase Sapphire Card Should You Pick?

-Here are the main differences between the two cards that we care about (there are more differences in benefits and things like that, but they don’t really matter that much to me):
+Here are the main differences between the two cards that we care about (there are more differences in benefits and things like that, but I’m not too concerned about those for these purposes):

-- Chase Sapphire Preferred – $95 annual fee that’s waived in the first year, points are worth 1.25 cents per point through the Chase travel portal.
+- Chase Sapphire Preferred – $95 annual fee, points are worth 1.25 cents per point through the Chase travel portal.

 - Chase Sapphire Reserve – $450 annual fee (not waived in the first year), $300 travel credit per statement year, points are worth 1.5 cents per point through the Chase travel portal, access to Priority Pass lounges and $100 towards global entry credit.